 “We retained Reese Marketos LLP and were fortunate enough to have Pete Marketos and Leslie Chaggaris represent us in a complex business lawsuit.
 From inception to end, Pete and Leslie provided a well-planned strategy and exceptional trial preparation, both of which were flawlessly executed.
 Their ability to anticipate the next move of the opposing party and their ability to communicate with and win over the jury was nothing short of remarkable.” — Martin Toha

-- $130.3 million verdict on behalf of client against Mercedes-Benz for fraud (March 2013—two-week jury trial in Cameron County)
+- Fraud verdict against Mercedes-Benz featured in National Law Journal’s Big Money Wins (March 2013—two-week jury trial in Cameron County)

-- “Take-nothing” jury verdict on seven claims against her client seeking $13 million in damages for breach of contract, trade secret violations, and tortious interference; and a verdict awarding $11 million to her client on its antitrust counterclaim (after treble damages and fees).
-(November 2013—two-week jury trial in Dallas County)
+- “Take-nothing” jury verdict on seven claims against her client seeking $13 million in damages for breach of contract, trade secret violations, and tortious interference (November 2013—two-week jury trial in Dallas County)

 - $5.5 million judgment on behalf of her client for fraud and breach of contract (December 2013—two-week jury trial in Dallas County)

-- Judicial dissolution of partnership on behalf of her client and jury verdict for breach of fiduciary duty, breach of contract, and theft against former partner—resulting in “divorce” of major partnership at DFW Airport concessions, recovery of $2.8 million in attorneys’ fees, multi-million dollar damages award to her client’s allied partner, and complete victory for her client (June 2014—six-week jury trial in Dallas County)
+- Judicial dissolution of partnership on behalf of her client and jury verdict for breach of fiduciary duty, breach of contract, and theft against former partner—resulting in “divorce” of major partnership at DFW Airport concessions and complete victory for her client (June 2014—six-week jury trial in Dallas County)

 - Complete defense verdict on claims of breach of contract and fraud against her client; and a verdict awarding damages and attorneys’ fees to her client on its counterclaim (August 2015—six-day jury trial in Dallas County)

 Leslie also serves on the Committee for a Qualified Judiciary, a non-partisan, non-profit organization that promotes a competent, fair, and impartial justice system in Dallas County.
-In addition to her service to the bar, Leslie also served, for several years, on the Dallas Area Regional Advisory Council for the Make-A-Wish Foundation of North Texas.
+In addition to her service to the bar, Leslie also served, for several years, on the Dallas Area Regional Advisory Council for the Make-A-Wish Foundation of North Texas and currently volunteers with Young Women’s Preparatory Network and Girls Inc.

-For the last three consecutive years, Super Lawyers named Leslie a Rising Star, an honor that is entirely peer-nominated and reviewed.
+For the last four consecutive years, Super Lawyers by Thomson Reuters named Leslie a Rising Star, an honor that is entirely peer-nominated and reviewed.

-- Seeing the Forest and the Trees: How Young Trial Lawyers Helped Win Major Jury Verdicts While Maintaining Caseloads, Dallas Association of Young Lawyers
+- Seeing the Forest and the Trees: How Young Trial Lawyers Helped Win Major Jury Verdicts While Maintaining Caseloads, Dallas Association of Young Lawyers, 2015

 - Recognized in 10 Million Dollar Club, by Texas Lawyer, for 2 Verdicts in 2014